 You might say: “Awesome weather we’re having!”

-Negative Nancy: “I guess, if you like warm sunshine”
+Negative Nancy: “I guess, if you prefer warm sunshine”

-Or say something amazing just happened to you.
+Or say something amazing happened to you.
 Maybe you got a promotion and you’ve shared the good news with everyone.
-Instead of being happy for you, they talk about how they just got fired.
+Instead of being happy for you, they talk about how they got fired.
 It doesn’t matter what it is, they cannot say anything positive.
-It doesn’t have to be that extreme, but we’ve all experienced someone like that.
+It doesn’t have to be that extreme, but we’ve all experienced someone similar.

 Now let me ask you, how much did you enjoy being around this person?
 How many social invites did they get vs. how often were they made fun of?